LewisResearchGroup/ms-mint-app2/docs/quickstart.md

 # Quickstart Guide for ms-mint-app
 Welcome to the ms-mint-app quickstart guide!
-This guide will help you get up and running with the application, allowing you to start analyzing mass spectrometry data efficiently.
+This guide helps you get up and running with the application so you can start analyzing mass spectrometry data efficiently.
 Follow the steps below to install the app, create a workspace, and begin processing your data.

 ## 1. Open `ms-mint-app`

-Download an executable compatible with your OS and open MINT (explore other options to install MINT [here](install.md)).
+Download an executable compatible with your OS and open MINT (see other installation options [here](install.md)).

 <!-- To install MINT, run: